ShaneCupid/ShaneCupid/README.md

 <p>Find me watching <a href="https://www.youtube.com/@lexfridman" target="_blank">Lex Fridman</a>, <a href="https://www.youtube.com/@TomBilyeu" target="_blank">Tom Bilyeu</a>, <a href="https://www.youtube.com/@19KEYS" target="_blank">19KEYS</a>, <a href="https://www.youtube.com/@EarnYourLeisure" target="_blank">Earn Your Leisure</a>, <a href="https://www.youtube.com/@ReventureConsulting" target="_blank">Reventure Consulting</a>, <a href="https://www.youtube.com/@MinorityMindsetClips" target="_blank">Minority Mindset Clips</a>, <a href="https://www.youtube.com/@biggerpockets" target="_blank">BiggerPockets</a>, and <a href="https://www.youtube.com/@MeetKevin" target="_blank">Meet Kevin</a>.</p>

 <h3 align="left">🎯 My Goals:</h3>
-<p> I'm considering offers from prestigious institutions like Texas Tech, Penn, and Georgia Tech for programs in Applied Data Science, AI, and ML.
-My ambition is to leverage this advanced education to innovate and collaborate on AI/ML projects that tackle real-world challenges, merging my military and business background with cutting-edge technology.</p>
+<p> Working towards becoming a Machine Learning Engineer ~ To be a key role player in this new age of technology </p>

 <h3 align="left">🛠 Recent Projects:</h3>
-<p>As a data analyst transitioning into a Data Scientist role, I have recently engaged in various projects that showcase my growing expertise.
-My portfolio includes a predictive model for hospital length of stay, a sales forecast for BigMart outlets, and a network analysis of the "Game of Thrones" series—all developed using advanced data science techniques and machine learning algorithms.
-These projects are part of my coursework from the MIT Applied Data Science Program, where I'm honing my skills in Python, machine learning, and data visualization.</p>
+<p>In my evolution from a Data Analyst towards a more specialized Data Science role, I have expanded my portfolio through practical, impactful projects.
+This includes leveraging Power BI as the visualization tool of choice for diverse initiatives, ranging from predictive models for hospital lengths of stay to sales forecasts for e-commerce platforms.
+My work with a burgeoning e-commerce company, offering Data Science as a Service (DSaaS), stands out as a testament to my applied skills in real-world scenarios.</p>

+<p>Currently, I am focusing on sharpening my expertise in Power BI, with the aim to obtain certification soon.
+These efforts are part of my broader commitment to mastering advanced data analytics tools and techniques.
+My projects, significant for both their variety and depth, underscore my practical application of the knowledge gained from Penn State's MPS in Artificial Intelligence and my ongoing professional development in data science and visualization.</p>

 - 🔭 I’m currently working on **Recommendation Systems, a fascinating area in AI that intersects with our digital lives daily.
 My coursework covers a spectrum of topics from the basics of recommendation algorithms to advanced concepts like Matrix Factorization and Neural Networks for personalized suggestions.
 I’m exploring how these systems differ from traditional predictive models and learning to apply sophisticated algorithms for more accurate and user-centric recommendations.**